 One of the things that I was really looking forward to on my Spring Classics trip was Paris-Roubaix.
 OK, let me clarify what I mean by “looking forward to”.
 Yes, I of course wanted to watch the pros race, but also wanted to ride the same cobblestones that they did.
 That’s why they have the Paris-Roubaix Challenge cyclosportive the day before for us amateurs.
 It’s just a matter of how much torture I wanted to put myself through.
+If you are planning to buy a crew can car check this crew cab vans for sale websites.

 Like We Ride Flanders, the Challenge offers several different distances.
 However, only the longest (172km) allows you to ride all 29 sectors of cobbles that the pros due.
 Hmmmmm…the distance was doable and the route is pretty much flat.
 Ah, what the heck, how bad can the cobbles be?
 During our day with Johan Museeuw, he mentioned how much worse he thought the cobblestones at Paris-Roubaix were vs Flanders.
 And, this guy was a pro and multiple winner of both races.
 Yikes!
 This is where I started to get more freaked out about doing the 172km route.